DiSCo: Device-Server Collaborative LLM-Based Text Streaming Services: Introduction

-Through extensive evaluation using real-world traces from commercial LLM streaming API services (including GPT and DeepSeek) and on-device deployments, we demonstrate that \disco{} improves mean and tail TTFT by up to 50\% without violation of TBT, significantly reducing the costs.
+Through extensive evaluation using real-world traces from commercial LLM streaming API services, including GPT and DeepSeek, and on-device deployments, we demonstrate that \disco{} improves mean and tail TTFT by up to 50\% without TBT violation, significantly reducing costs.

 Overall, we make the following contributions: \begin{denseitemize} \item We characterize QoE challenges in device-server cooperative LLM inference through extensive real-world measurements.

 \item We design novel scheduling policies that optimize QoE under cost constraints.